caiosaldanha/caiosaldanha/README.md

 24 heures d'innovation - ESTIA, Bidart, France.
 2014
 Young Agent of Culture of Brazil - Ministry of Culture of Brazil.
 2012

-# Data Science & Analytics Portfolio
+# Data Science & Analytics Content

 Following are my main repos about Data Science & Analytics.
 Feel free to check and contribute!